tsengia/tsengia.github.io/menu/about.md

 ---
 layout: page
-title: About Tyler Sengia
+title: 👋 Hi, I'm Tyler Sengia.
 permalink: /about
 tags: [about]
 ---

-# About Me
-👋 Hi, I'm Tyler Sengia.

-I'm a software engineer that enjoys writing code for humans.

-You will find that my computer interests vary widely.

-This website hosts some of my old projects, thoughts, experiments, and examples of how to use some common software tools and paradimes.

-## Software Engineering Profile
+__I enjoy the following about software:__
+- Observing and taking advantage of how humans + code interact
+- Showing others how to develop and use new technologies
+- Using and learning Web technologies
+- Automating tedious tasks

+__I enjoy the following in my personal life:__
+- Spending time with family
+- Weightlifting
+- Fly fishing and hunting
+- Reading + writing blogs

+__Education:__ I graduated from Penn State University with a Bachelor's of Science degree in Computer Engineering in 2022.

-### Languages
+## Languages
 _Listed in order of preference/ability:_
 - Python 3
 - C/C++